xgbuils/iterum/doc/API_constructor.md

 # Iterum constructor

 ## List (array)
-Returns an object that passed to the Iterum constructor, creates a generator that returns iterator that iterates values passed in `array`.
+Returns an object that, if is passed to the Iterum constructor, creates a generator that returns iterator that iterates values passed in `array`.

 ### usage:
 ``` javascript